MicrosoftDocs/Hololens/hololens/hololens-requirements.md

 Consider this deployment model for:

+* Highly Secure environments where "data" needs to be retained in house
+* "Experiences" where the public will be using the devices
-* internet connectivity issue in the remote area
+* Internet connectivity issue in the remote area

 ### Basic Common Configurations